Finding a flight instructor

-Scenario Based Training (SBT) addresses these potential hazards and how to deal with them utilizing Aeronautical Decision Making (ADM), risk management, and situational awareness to minimize the risks by determine the best course of action for a given set of circumstances.
+Scenario-Based Training (SBT) addresses these potential hazards and how to deal with them utilizing Aeronautical Decision Making (ADM), risk management, and situational awareness to minimize the risks by determining the best course of action for a given set of circumstances.
 Schools are adopting SBT to develop well-rounded pilots.
 In some instances, insurance companies are requiring schools to show that they have incorporated SBT safety practices into their program.

 What aircraft will I solo in?
 If your instructor will not allow you to solo in the Light Sport Aircraft you’re receiving training in, what aircraft will you solo in?

 Often, once you are signed off for solo, you are ready to purchase your own aircraft and will solo in it.
 Otherwise, you will need to make arrangements for an aircraft that meets the requirements to solo for Sport Pilot.

 What are the safety and training systems in the light sport aircraft (LSA)?

 Look for, or, ask about safety items that may include: helmets and eye protection for open cockpits; a pilot/passenger restraint system; parachute; strobe lights; and/or radio/intercom.

 Is this Light Sport Aircraft protected from the weather when it’s not being flown?